Omariko/my-portfolio/README.md

-# my-portfolio
+# Omar Ali Portfolio
 This is my first professional repository on git.
-I know it is not the first one ever to be done.
+It uses AWS and React.JS